Tazria

-Jews read it the 27th or 28th Sabbath after Simchat Torah, generally in April or, rarely, in late March or early May.
+Jews read it the 27th or 28th Shabbat after Simchat Torah, generally in April or, rarely, in late March or early May.
 The lunisolar Hebrew calendar contains up to 55 weeks, the exact number varying between 50 in common years and 54 or 55 in leap years.
-In leap years (for example, 2019, 2022, 2024, and 2027), parashah Tazria is read separately.
-In common years (for example, 2018, 2020, 2021, 2023, 2025, 2026, and 2028), parashah Tazria is combined with the next parashah, Metzora, to help achieve the number of weekly readings needed.
+In leap years (e.g., 2024 and 2027), parashat Tazria is read independently.
+In common years (e.g., 2025, 2026, and 2028), parashat Tazria is combined with the parashah following it, Metzora, to help achieve the number of weekly readings needed.

 Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.

 First reading—Leviticus 12:1–13:5

 In the first reading, God told Moses to tell the Israelites that when a woman at childbirth bore a boy, she was to be unclean 7 days and then remain in a state of blood purification for 33 days, while if she bore a girl, she was to be unclean 14 days and then remain in a state of blood purification for 66 days.
 Upon completing her period of purification, she was to bring a lamb for a burnt offering and a pigeon or a turtle dove for a sin offering, and the priest was to offer them as sacrifices to make expiation on her behalf.
 If she could not afford a sheep, she was to take two turtle doves or two pigeons, one for a burnt offering and the other for a sin offering.
-God told Moses and Aaron that when a person had a swelling, rash, discoloration, scaly affection, inflammation, or burn, it was to be reported to the priest, who was to examine it to determine whether the person was clean or unclean.
+God told Moses and Aaron that when a person had a swelling, rash, discoloration, scaly affection, inflammation, or burn, it was to be reported to the priest, who was to examine its colour and depth to determine whether the person was clean or unclean.